-All butter and skim milk powder sold were purchased by the CDC at either the Canadian support price or at other prices established by the CDC, depending on the intended resale markets, except for a portion of butter imported by the CDC at international market prices.
+All butter sold was purchased by the CDC at either the Canadian support price or at other prices established by the CDC, depending on the intended resale markets, except for a portion of butter imported by the CDC at international market prices.
 These costs are recognized as expense under cost of sales when the sale of goods is recognized as revenue.